52North/SOS/README.md

 No printer friendly installation guide exist for this release.
 Instead, refer to the [wiki documentation][5].

+### Statistics support

+The 52°North SOS supports statistics for requests, processing time of requests, request parameter, and location of clients.

+More information about the statistics can be found in the [statisitcs/README.md](statistics documentation).

 ## Contributing

 You are interesting in contributing the 52°North SOS and you want to pull your changes to the 52N repository to make it available to all?